-At music-biz conferences, there are always panels of experts, talking about the current state of the music business, from their point of view.
+At music-business conferences, there are always panels of experts, talking about the current state of the music business, from their point of view.

 - “The music business isn’t what it used to be.”

 - “It’s too big and bloated and corrupt now.”

 My friend Clem Chambers said, “Have you noticed they’re just projecting their own decaying health into things?”